maheenncodes/GURUSCarManagementSystem/README.md

 # Gurus Car Management System - README

-Welcome to the Vehicle Management System!
+Welcome to the Gurus Car Management System!
 This system provides a comprehensive solution for managing vehicles, employees, attendance, and vehicle rental/sale records.
 It consists of two dashboards: an Admin Dashboard and an Employee Dashboard.
 This README file will guide you through the setup and usage of the application.

 ## Features